vic-ma/website/content/posts/2025-07-15-design-doc/index.md

 ## Design doc

 My next task is to improve the word suggestion algorithm for the Crosswords Editor.
-And the first step is to create a design doc that explains my intended change.
+And the first step for doing that is to create a design doc that explains my intended change.
 This is what I worked on last week.

-Here's a short snippet from [the doc](https://pad.gnome.org/s/OAL239g-o):
+Here's a short snippet from [my doc](https://pad.gnome.org/s/OAL239g-o), which highlights the problem with our current word suggestion algorithm:

-> For example, consider the following grid:
+> Consider the following grid:
 > ```
 > +---+---+---+---+
 > |   |   |   | Z |